 Brazil is among the top-rated destinations for many travelers around the world especially snowbirds and it's not hard to see why.
 Located in South America, the beautiful tropical climate and outgoing people make touring the country one of the most exciting adventures of a lifetime.
 It is the largest country in South America and is inhabited by some of the most beautiful creatures in the world plus more than 211 million people.
 Its capital city of Brasilia is often praised as one of the fastest-growing multicultural and ethnically diverse cities in the world as more people from around come to visit and even migrate to live in the country.
-The official language of Brazil is Portuguese with a few German, Italian, and English speaking nationals.
+The official language of Brazil is Portuguese with a few German, Italian, and English-speaking nationals.
 Many people in the major cities speak and understand English while locals in smaller regions may speak a bit of broken English.

-Brazil has a rich history as one of the earliest inhabited places in the Americas, some of the earliest human remains which date back over 11,000 years and pottery dating over 8,000 years' indicative of complex prehistoric culture, significant populations, and sophisticated communities were found in Brazil.
+Brazil has a rich history as one of the earliest inhabited places in the Americas, some of the earliest human remains which date back over 11,000 years, and pottery dating over 8,000 years indicative of complex prehistoric culture, significant populations, and sophisticated communities were found in Brazil.
 The country has some of the most diverse wildlife and is home to one of the largest ecosystems in the world, the Amazon river basin.
-The country is rich in culture, history, and natural resources including protected habitats and ranks among the countries with the most UNESCO world heritage sites making it one of the most sought after tourist destinations in the world.
+The country is rich in culture, history, and natural resources including protected habitats, and ranks among the countries with the most UNESCO world heritage sites making it one of the most sought-after tourist destinations in the world.

 Why should people stay in Brazil

 Brazil is a great place for snowbirds seeking to visit beautiful warm locations with exciting food, rich culture, and fun activities year-round.
 There is no shortage of places to visit even in the winter months as the pleasant temperature makes it ideal for long walks, shopping in local markets, and sightseeing.
 Lots of shops remain open in the winter and the country remains full of life so if you prefer a busier environment, Brazil is a great place to visit in the winter.
-With a number of attractions in different cities, snowbirds can expect to have a wonderful trip regardless of which part of the country you choose to visit.
-Finding accommodation is also relatively easy as there lots of houses and apartments available for short lets.
+With a number of attractions in different cities, snowbirds can expect to have a wonderful trip regardless of which part of the country they choose to visit.
+Finding accommodation is also relatively easy as there are lots of houses and apartments available for short lets.

 Brazil has a typically warm and equatorial climate which is subtropical and humid with a few dry areas in the northeast.
 The climate varies in different regions and the country experiences summer from December till February where temperatures are usually between 30°C - 40°C (86°F - 104°F)Winters are short and cool in Brazil lasting only three months from June to August however it does not snow and depending on the region you decide to visit, there might be a bit of rainfall but temperatures rarely dip below 20°C - °C (68°F - 32°F).